-Staff Analysis: The appropriate components of the Utility's rate base include utility plant in service, land, contributions-in-aid-of-construction (CIAC), accumulated depreciation, amortization of CIAC, and working capital.
+The appropriate components of the Utility's rate base include utility plant in service, land, contributions-in-aid-of-construction (CIAC), accumulated depreciation, amortization of CIAC, and working capital.
 Rate base has never been established for this Utility.
-Staff selected the 12-month period ended August 31, 2016, as the test year for the instant case.
-Commission audit staff determined that the Utility's books and records are in compliance with the National Association of Regulatory Utility Commissioners' Uniform System of Accounts (NARUC USOA).
-A summary of each component of rate base and the recommended adjustments are discussed below.
+We selected the 12-month period ended August 31, 2016, as the test year for the instant case.
+We determined that the Utility's books and records are in compliance with the National Association of Regulatory Utility Commissioners' Uniform System of Accounts (NARUC USOA).
+A summary of each component of rate base and the adjustments are discussed below.

-Utility Plant in Service (UPIS)
+A. Utility Plant in Service (UPIS)

 The Utility recorded UPIS of \$704,613 for water and \$1,373,940 for wastewater.
-Based on audit staff's review of the Utility's existing documentation, UPIS should be decreased by net adjustments of \$147,257 for water and \$366,532 for wastewater to reflect the supported UPIS test year balances.
+Based on our review of the Utility's existing documentation, UPIS shall be decreased by net adjustments of \$147,257 for water and \$366,532 for wastewater to reflect the supported UPIS test year balances.
 The Utility continued to research its records after the audit, and located an additional \$21,086 in supporting documentation for the well pump replacement for potable well #2 that occurred during the test year.
-Therefore, staff decreased UPIS by \$126,171 (\$147,257 -\$21,086) for water and \$366,532 for wastewater.
-In addition, staff decreased the water account by \$3,762 to reflect the retirement of the replaced well pump based upon a review of the available original cost documentation.
-Staff notes that the Utility has retained engineering services from the same professional engineer since the Utility's facilities were first constructed.
-Staff believes the Utility may be more successful in documenting the unsupported plant through an original cost study conducted by or in consultation with the professional engineer who is familiar with the facilities.
-In the event the Utility decides to conduct an original cost study, staff recommends that the Commission authorize Four Lakes to record any costs it incurs for conducting an original cost study in the future to Account 186 Miscellaneous Deferred Debits pending Commission review in a future rate proceeding.
+Therefore, we decreased UPIS by \$126,171 (\$147,257 -\$21,086) for water and \$366,532 for wastewater.
+In addition, we decreased the water account by \$3,762 to reflect the retirement of the replaced well pump based upon a review of the available original cost documentation.
+It is noted that the Utility has retained engineering services from the same professional engineer since the Utility's facilities were first constructed.
+We find the Utility may be more successful in documenting the unsupported plant through an original cost study conducted by or in consultation with the professional engineer who is familiar with the facilities.
+In the event the Utility decides to conduct an original cost study, we find that this Commission authorize Four Lakes to record any costs it incurs for conducting an original cost study in the future to Account 186 Miscellaneous Deferred Debits pending this Commission's review in a future rate proceeding.

-Staff is also recommending several adjustments related to pro forma plant additions.
-Staff increased water UPIS by \$1,200 to reflect a pro forma chlorinator replacement that occurred after the test year.
-Staff also decreased the water account by \$161 to reflect the retirement of the replaced chlorinator based upon a review of the available original cost documentation.
+We also find several adjustments related to pro forma plant additions.
+We increased water UPIS by \$1,200 to reflect a pro forma chlorinator replacement that occurred after the test year.
+We also decreased the water account by \$161 to reflect the retirement of the replaced chlorinator based upon a review of the available original cost documentation.
 In addition, Four Lakes requested consideration of two pro forma projects in this rate case to replace a hydropneumatic water tank and all of the Utility's water meters.
 Recently, the Utility also requested consideration of an emergency well repair for potable well #1.